Why did you decide to become TESOL certified?

 Having studied English and German as well as English-German translation, I was very interested in how languages work and evolve.
 As I had twelve years of language-learning experience and had struggled through most of the journey, I knew I had a good idea of what works and what doesn’t.
 I was sure I could help people who were also struggling to learn a language.

 What was your favorite part of the course?

-The institute I did it with took all of the trainees to a nice restaurant after our first day.
-Baskets and plates of food were placed at the table, so we didn’t have to do any ordering.
+The institute I did the course with took all of the trainees to a nice restaurant after our first day.
+Baskets and plates of food were placed on the table, so we didn’t have to do any ordering.
 We could just dig in!
 We were so tired and hungry that there was really nothing more fitting than that to make us feel welcome and ready to start the course.

 Not so favorite part?

 For our first lesson, we had to co-teach with another trainee.
 I (the most structured guy) got partnered with the most unstructured trainee.
 We came up with a plan together, but it totally went out the window when we got into the classroom.
 I felt quite hopeless in that moment.
 Luckily, I got to teach alone thereafter.